nycdatasci/bootcamp/Docker/docker-quickstart.md

 4. you can then use the container just like use a computer with pre-built environment and apps
 5. to exit a running container, simply type `exit` and hit **ENTER** from the command line of that container

-If you already know how to use it, you can skip this part and jump to **3.
+If you already have docker installed on your computer and know how to use it, you can skip this part and jump to **3.
 Example: setting up linux environment and running jupyter notebook**

 ### 2.1.a Install Docker